 Currently, there is no cure for the disease and it tends to get worse over time.
-Recognizing the following symptoms of emphysema will lead to earlier emphysema treatment:
+Recognizing the following symptoms of emphysema will lead to earlier diagnosis and emphysema treatment:

 Tachypnea is the medical term for rapid breathing, which is another common symptom of emphysema.
 Learn why people with emphysema suffer from tachypnea.

 A person with emphysema usually has a history of cigarette smoking accompanied by a long-term, (chronic) cough.
 The cough may be either be productive (with sputum) or non-productive (without sputum).
 Learn more about chronic cough and find out why COPD causes increased mucus production.

 Many people with emphysema have a reduced capacity for any type of exercise or activity.
 This often gets worse over time, as emphysema progresses.
 Find out why people with COPD struggle with decreased exercise tolerance.
 Discover how you can improve your exercise tolerance with emphysema.

 Anorexia is the medical term for loss of appetite, not to be confused with the mental condition, anorexia nervosa, which has nothing to do with COPD.
 Learn more about how loss of appetite leads to weight loss in people with emphysema, and discover how to control shortness of breath during mealtimes so you can get the calories you need.

 Barrel chest is a rounded, bulging, barrel-like appearance of the chest, which is common in the later stages of emphysema.
 Learn what causes a barrel chest.

 8. Poor Sleep, Depression and Decreased Sexual Function

 Although the symptoms mentioned above are most commonly associated with emphysema, poor sleep, decreased sexual function and depression also play an important role in decreasing quality of life for people who have the disease.
 Here are some tips on how to improve these areas: